Found in 20 Collections and/or Records:

 Collection contains correspondence, obituaries, reports, photographs, slides, newsletters, booklets, membership data, programs, brochures, minutes, and by-laws.
-The material dates from the early 1800s to 2018 with the bulk of the material falling between 1954-90.
+The material dates from the early 1800s to 2021 with the bulk of the material falling between 1954-2013.
 This material relates to the history of both the Chesapeake and Ohio Canal and the Chesapeake & Ohio Canal Association.

 The material in this collection consists of manuscript drafts, galleys, and research notes related to the work of author and teacher Marita Golden.
-The material dates from 1969-2017.
+The collection also includes archived versions of the Marita Golden website.
+The material dates from 1969-2023.

 Materials in this collection include yearbooks, brochures, research reports, an audio cassette, and the GW Naval Reserve Officer Training Corps website.
 They range in date from 1950-1991.

 Collection includes graduate student exams and manuscript preparation, correspondence, photos, programs, publications, audio cassettes, and websites.

 Collection contains correspondence, scripts, resumes, programs, administrative records, financial documents, photographs, art work, and audio cassettes from the Washington Theater Club, which was formed in 1957 to fill a perceived cultural void; to present good drama, away from Broadway; to speak out in plays of consequence; to present new ideas, new forms, and quality theater, which could be enjoyed and performed without racial barriers..
 The materials date from 1952-83.

 The William R. Perl Papers document the education, professional career and social activism of William R. Perl (1906-1998).